JKirchartz/awesome-stars/README.md

 - [react-gh-pages](https://github.com/gitname/react-gh-pages) - Deploying a React App (created using create-react-app) to GitHub Pages
 - [irslackd](https://github.com/adsr/irslackd) - A self-hosted IRC gateway to Slack
 - [v86](https://github.com/copy/v86) - x86 virtualization in JavaScript, running in your browser and NodeJS
-- [windows95](https://github.com/felixrieseberg/windows95) - 💩🚀 Windows 95 in Electron.
-Runs on macOS, Linux, and Windows.
 - [microjs.com](https://github.com/microjs/microjs.com) - Fantastic Micro-Frameworks and Micro-Libraries for Fun and Profit!
 - [wheelnav](https://github.com/softwaretailoring/wheelnav) - Animated wheel navigation JavaScript library based on Raphaël.js (SVG/VML).
 It can be a pie menu (radial menu, circular menu) and many more.
 - [scrollreveal](https://github.com/scrollreveal/scrollreveal) - Animate elements as they scroll into view.